vinushma/angularQuestions/README.md

 49. What is CROSS issue ?
 50. How to set parameter in URL in router and access?
 51. What is Asyn Pipe?
 52. What does ??
-In conditional operator?
+Nullish Coalescing:?
 53. What is callback Hell ? (https://pawan-kumawat.medium.com/avoid-callback-hell-in-angular-code-3537890034b#:~:text=The%20calls%20are%20nested%20and,start%20shaping%20a%20real%20hell.&text=Now%20if%20we%20somehow%20manage,easier%20to%20understand%20for%20anyone.)
 54. What are Bugdegts in Angular.Json?
 55. What are wildcard Routes?